Anai Mogini: Early career

-International
+International career

 Anai Mogini was selected to the Bangladesh women's U-17 team for the 2017 AFC U-16 Women's Championship qualification – Group C matches.
 She played for the first time at the tournament in the match against Kyrgyzstan women's U-17 on 31 August 2016.
 Being group C champion, Bangladesh have qualified for the 2017 AFC U-16 Women's Championship in Thailand in September 2017.